 No-longer-accessible games at the Disney Princess website showed that Aurora still considered the fairies family after leaving them, referring to them as her "aunts" like in the movie.

-Aurora and Philip's first meeting is very adorable.
+Aurora and Philip's first meeting (as adults) is very adorable.

 And while it's mostly played for laughs, the fact that the owl and those other animals stole the prince's cloak, hat and boots was all in order to make Aurora happy was rather adorable.